Baryon acoustic oscillations from the cross-correlation of Ly$\alpha$ absorption and quasars in eBOSS DR14: The - quasar cross-correlation

 \subsection{Distortion matrix}

 The procedure used to estimate the delta-field (section~\ref{section::Measurement_of_the_transmission_field}) suppresses fluctuations of characteristic scales corresponding to the forest length, since the estimate of the product $C\overline{F}$ (equation~\ref{eqn:deltafield}) would typically erase such a fluctuation.
-The result is a suppression of power in the radial direction on large scales and a significant distortion of the correlation function.
+The result is a suppression of the power spectrum in the radial direction on large scales (low $k_\parallel$).
+As illustrated in Figure 11 of dMdB17, this induces a significant but smooth distortion of the correlation function on all relevant scales while leaving the BAO peak visually intact.
 As first noted in \citet{2011JCAP...09..001S} and further investigated in \citet{2015JCAP...11..034B}, the distortion effect can be modeled in Fourier space as a multiplicative function of the radial component $k_{\parallel}$ on the Ly$\alpha$ forest transmission power spectrum.
-The suppression scale was treated as a free parameter to be determined in the fit of the correlation function.